tiskw/random-fourier-features/examples/gpc_for_mnist/README.md

-# RFF Gaussian process classifier for MNIST dataset
+# Gaussian process classifier using Random Fourier Features for MNIST dataset

-These python scripts provide examples for RFF Gaussian Process with MNIST dataset.
+These python scripts provide examples for the RFF Gaussian process with the MNIST dataset.
-Our module for Random Fourier Features (PyRFFF.py) needs numpy as a backend of numerical computation therefore you need to install it.
+Our module for random Fourier features (PyRFFF.py) needs Numpy as a backend of numerical computation therefore you need to install it.
 Also, these scripts support GPU for both training and inference.
 For running GPU training and inference, you need to install Tensorflow 2.x (Tensorflow 1.x is not supported).